harsha-simhadri/big-ann-benchmarks/t3/README.md

 | deep-1B      | 2002.490 |   0.942   |
 | msspacev-1B  | 2190.829 |   0.850   |

 For the throughput leaderboard, we will rank participants by qps at 90% recall@10.
-The table below shows the baseline throughput for the datasets near 90% recall@10.
+The table below shows the baseline throughput for all the (knn search type) datasets near 90% recall@10.

 |   dataset    |    qps   | recall@10 |
 | ------------ | -------- | --------- |